Q: DO I HAVE TO WAIT TO HAVE A COMPLETE PRODUCTION CREW BEFORE I SIGN UP?

 Q: WHAT IS THE REFUND POLICY?

-A: Refunds will be pro-rated on the following schedule: More than 90 days out (from competition start) 100% Refund, 60 days out 50%, 30 days out or less, no refund.
+A: Refunds will be pro-rated on the following schedule: More than 90 days out (from Verse Assignment) 100% will be refunded.
+60 days out 50%, 30 days out or less, no refund.
 Team fees are not transferable.

 Q: WHAT ARE THE DATES OF THE COMPETITION?